zchee/golang-wiki/Modules.md

    * A community tool [github.com/marwan-at-work/mod](https://github.com/marwan-at-work/mod) helps automate this procedure.
 See the [repository](https://github.com/marwan-at-work/mod) or the [community tooling FAQ](https://github.com/golang/go/wiki/Modules#what-community-tooling-exists-for-working-with-modules) below for an overview.
    * To avoid confusion with this approach, consider putting the `v3.*.*` commits for the module on a separate v3 branch.
    * **Note:** creating a new branch is _not_ required.
 If instead you have been previously releasing on master and would prefer to tag `v3.0.0` on master, that is a viable option.
 (However, be aware that introducing an incompatible API change in `master` can cause issues for non-modules users who issue a `go get -u` given the `go` tool is not aware of [semver](https://semver.org) prior to Go 1.11 or when [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior) is not enabled in Go 1.11+).
+   * Pre-existing dependency management solutions such as `dep` currently can have problems consuming a v2+ module created in this way.
+See for example [dep#1962](https://github.com/golang/dep/issues/1962).

 2. **Major subdirectory**: Create a new `v3` subdirectory (e.g., `my/module/v3`) and place a new `go.mod` file in that subdirectory.
 The module path must end with `/v3`.
 Copy or move the code into the `v3` subdirectory.
 Update import statements within the module to also use `/v3` (e.g., `import "github.com/my/module/v3/mypkg"`).
 Tag the release with `v3.0.0`.
    * This provides greater backwards compatibility.
 In particular, Go versions older than 1.9.7 and 1.10.3 are also able to properly consume and build a v2+ module created using this approach.
    * A more sophisticated approach here could exploit type aliases (introduced in Go 1.9) and forwarding shims between major versions residing in different subdirectories.
 This can provide additional compatibility and allow one major version to be implemented in terms of another major version, but would entail more work for a module author.
 An in-progress tool to automate this is `goforward`.
 Please see [here](https://golang.org/cl/137076) for more details and rationale, along with a functioning initial version of `goforward`.
+   * Pre-existing dependency management solutions such as `dep` should be able to consume a v2+ module created in this way.

 See https://research.swtch.com/vgo-module for a more in-depth discussion of these alternatives.